“Everybody needs a place to call home. Sometimes, people just need a little help and it’s nice to know Horizon Housing is there.”

 It was the group’s ambition that vulnerable Calgarians be provided with affordable housing that would blend in with the surrounding community.
 They believed this new model would help reduce the stigma attached to any particular group and would also promote acceptance and integration into the wider community.

-As we’ve expanded our network of referring agencies, Horizon Housing Society has also grown to serve tenants with a wide variety of special needs: individuals living with mental health challenges, physical disabilities, brain injuries, families and seniors living below the poverty line and the working poor.
+As we’ve expanded our network of referring agencies, Horizon Housing has also grown to serve residents with a wide variety of special needs: individuals living with mental health challenges, physical disabilities, brain injuries, families and seniors living below the poverty line and the working poor.
 We are proud to provide residential rental housing that is appropriate, affordable, integrated and supported.
-Horizon Housing Society promotes a mixed-use concept for our apartment residences, which helps reduce the stigma attached to a particular group.
-This model promotes community integration and acceptance while enhancing the quality of life for our tenants.
+Horizon Housing promotes a mixed-use concept for our apartment residences, which helps reduce the stigma attached to a particular group.
+This model promotes community integration and acceptance while enhancing the quality of life for our residents.

-Horizon Housing Society is a registered charitable organization serving over 700 tenants.
-We own and manage 15 residences (8 supported homes and 7 apartment buildings) in Calgary.
-With a focus on helping our tenants and people achieve success, using resources wisely and building collaborative partnerships with our community, Horizon Housing Society will continue to serve people in need for years to come.
+Horizon Housing is a registered charitable organization serving more than 1,300 residents.
+We own and manage 21 residences (nine supported homes and 12 apartment buildings) in Calgary.
+With a focus on helping our residents and our people achieve success, using resources wisely and building collaborative partnerships with our community, Horizon Housing will continue to serve people in need for years to come.